 Next, we had to find a place with good bouillabaisse.
 As I looked for recommended restaurants, a theme emerged.
 They all seemed to be closed on Monday, except one, Chez Loury, down near the water.
 We took the 15-minute walk to the restaurant, happy to be out of the car, and when we got to the restaurant – you guessed it.
 It was closed.
 The restaurant next door, which seemed to clearly be a tourist place, did have bouillabaisse, so we got a table without checking it out.
 It took us over an hour for our food to come (and remember, we had a plane to catch) and when it arrived it was a huge disappointment – watery, tasteless broth with chunks of rubbery fish.

-The lesson being, I suppose, that serendipity is fun, but advance planning normally pays off and, more importantly, that every day and every experience in this type of travel is not going to be the most fun we’ve ever had.
+The lesson being, I suppose, that serendipity is fun, but advance planning normally pays off and, more importantly, that sometimes we are bound to be disappointed.